The Badur Foundation

 - Think partnership, not transaction: The Foundation seeks long-term relationships and provides capacity building support beyond funding alone.

-- Size matters: They specifically prioritize small to medium organizations, not large established charities with widespread support.
+- Size matters: They specifically prioritise small to medium organisations, not large established charities with widespread support.

 - Geographic alignment is crucial: Focus areas are North East England, London (specific boroughs), Hungary, Laos, and Malta.
-Organizations outside these areas are unlikely to be considered.
+Organisations outside these areas are unlikely to be considered.

 - Holistic approach wins: Show how you provide comprehensive, sustained support rather than simple signposting or one-off events.